 Only the headteacher has the power to exclude a pupil from school.
 The headteacher may exclude a pupil for one or more fixed periods, for up to 45 days in one school year.
 The headteacher may also exclude a pupil permanently.
-It is also possible for the headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+It is also possible for the headteacher to convert a suspension into a permanent exclusion, if the circumstances warrant this.

-Only the headteacher or acting headteacher may exclude a pupil.
 Upon return to school, the pupil should be escorted to the headteacher by a parent where a reintegration meeting will be held between school, parents and child to welcome the child back to school and to establish appropriate protective and educational consequences that need to be put into place.